dancasey-ie/django_soil_lab/README.md

 * 1hr Add save/print pdf button to the report
 * 1hr Filter search for sample archive
 * 2hr Map showing markers for all samples
+* expand icons should show correct on first load

 Technologies Used
 -----------------------